-To assist my decision I have sought an explanation of each of the matters raised in your letters dated 2 and 3 October to the AEO for Western Australia and copied with your letter to me, and subsequent matters raised directly with me.
+To assist my decision I have sought an explanation of each of the matters raised in other parties' letters to the AEO for Western Australia and other matters raised directly with me.

 1. Shifting tallies for the Shooters and Fishers lead